-A legacy product is one that is no longer under active development but has yet to be fully retired.
-This can happen because your provider is releasing a new version or product range, or because it has ceased trading or been bought by another company that intends to migrate customers on to its own products.
+A legacy product is no longer under active development but has yet to be fully retired.
+This can happen because your provider is releasing a new version or product range, or because it has ceased trading or been bought by another company that intends to migrate customers onto its own products.

 If your MIS is deemed a legacy product by your provider, there are some significant risks to your business that you seriously need to consider:

-Suggested action = Upgrade to the latest version or replace, but do it quick!
+Suggested action: Upgrade to the latest version or replace, but do it quickly!

-Of course it’s essential that your print MIS partner has the financial stability to survive a downturn in the economy.
-But it’s also crucial that they have the stability to fund a sustained programme of development for your MIS.
+Of course, your print MIS partner must have the financial stability to survive a downturn in the economy.
+But it’s also crucial that they have the stability to fund a sustained program of development for your MIS.
 If they don’t, your company will get left behind and you won’t be taking advantage of any future technological advancements in your sector.

 Poor financial performance can also present a risk of the company merging or being purchased by a competitor, which could result in your software becoming a legacy product (see above).